netropy/fpintro/ch3_2_more_function_exercises.md

 #### Conditionals.

-Sometimes a different value should be chosen depending upon a boolean condition.
+Sometimes, a computation must return a different value depending upon whether a condition is `true`/`false`.
 A [_conditional_](<https://en.wikipedia.org/wiki/Conditional_(computer_programming)) or `if-then-else` is a predefined operator that takes 3 arguments:
 1) a boolean value, 2) an expression for the "then case", and 3) an expression for the "else case".

 The first operand decides whether the "then"- or "else"-value is chosen as a result for the entire conditional expression.
-The syntax and behaviour:
+The syntax and behaviour is:

 ```scala
     scala> assert((if (true) 1 else 2) == 1)